Send Plans And/Or Specifications To The Above E-Mail Address:

 Here at Shalom Plumbing, we know the plumbing systems from the inside out.
-We are New Construction Plumbing and Service plumbing experts in Palm Beach County and surrounding areas.
-We specialize in residential and commercial plumbing.
+We are New Construction/Renovation Plumbing and Service plumbing experts in Palm Beach County and surrounding areas.
+We specialize in Residential and Commercial plumbing.

 Call or text us at (561) 232-1887 with any project that requires plumbing or gas work.